-The UK urban music scene birthed a gifted individual who had more than an ambition, he had a life.
+The UK urban music scene birthed a gifted individual, Sway, who had more than an ambition, he had a life.
 A life that developed alongside the premature British music scene, a development where more than 2 decades later he established himself with today’s industry pioneers.

 Derek Andrew Safo, musical known as Sway DaSafo, was born and raised by his Ghanaian parents in Hornsey, North London.
 Whilst musical interests grew with age, Derek found his ability in song writing by mimicking and rewriting lyrics by his favourite artists.
 By the time he got to secondary school he was experimenting with various instruments which he used to make music production for local artists and with winning over his peers with his witty and humorous personality Derek was drawn towards writing and producing his own tracks.